Haere Mai, Welcome!

 Welcome to Waiuku College!

-Our school aims to provide the best possible education for all of our students based on our three core values:
+Our school aims to provide the best possible education for all of our students based on our four core values:

 Whanaungatanga (relationships, responsibility)